 |COLT delivers a notice of dismissal to a student:|

-Refunds owed to students must be paid within 30 days of the COLT receiving written notification of withdrawal and all required supporting documentation, or within 30 days of an COLT’s written notice of dismissal.
+Refunds owed to students must be paid within 30 days of COLT receiving written notification of withdrawal and all required supporting documentation or within 30 days of a COLT-written notice of dismissal.